Overview: Grade Three

 Reading, Writing, Speaking, and Listening

 Language and literacy development are essential for learning.
 The TAS standards and benchmarks for language arts outline what students will know and be able to do in language arts at each grade level.
 We use a balanced literacy approach to deliver developmentally appropriate and engaging instruction.
 Our program includes:

 Talk Strategies: strategies to help children articulate ideas and deepen their thinking in all content areas

 Reading Workshop: strategy-based instruction to develop the skills and habits of proficient readers

-Writing Workshop: clear, sequenced instruction that teaches students to turn their ideas into powerful written messages across genres and for a variety of purposes
+Writing Workshop: clear, sequenced instruction that teaches students to use the writing process to turn their ideas into powerful written messages across genres and for a variety of purposes.

 Interactive Read Aloud: a time for students to engage with literature and grow ideas